Last updated September 7, 2021

 Districts and/or sites are responsible for tracking, collecting, and retaining signed agreements; DRC does not distribute nor collect signed agreements.

-Administrative tasks to register students, create test sessions, print test tickets, and generate student reports are done in the DRC INSIGHT Portal.
+Administrative tasks to register students, create rosters, print test tickets, and generate student reports are done in the DRC INSIGHT Portal.
 To access these capabilities, your account in the DRC INSIGHT Portal must have the necessary permissions, which are assigned by the district or the site Technology Coordinator.

 Guidelines for Students